LEARN JAPANESE WITH PIMSLEUR

 Hiroshima is currently a lively city with over one million inhabitants.
 The city is also close to Itsukushima Shrine, one of Japan's top attractions.

-Nuclear bombing is remembered in an excellent Peace Memorial Park.
+The nuclear bombing is remembered in an excellent Peace Memorial Park.
 The anniversary of the bombing is marked each year with a nagashi toro ceremony.
-In Hiroshima you will also find the famous castle of the city.
+In Hiroshima, you can also find the famous castle of the city.

 Hiroshima lantern ceremony